wasamasa/shackle/README.rst

   with.
 This can either happen by burying its buffer with ``q`` or by deleting its window with ``C-x 0``.

+- ``:ratio`` and a floating point value between 0 and 1:

+  Aligned window use a default ratio of 0.5 to split up the original window in half (customizable with ``shackle-default-ratio``), the ratio can be changed on a per-case basis by providing a different floating point value like 0.33 to make it occupy a third of the original window's size.

 - ``:defer`` and ``t``:

   Not all aligned windows behave equally and can be expected to be